vaibhavgarg237/VaibhavGarg-Blogs/cld0leoic000108mg7vb029sh.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1673980765793/47f7265d-f3c1-42c3-b1e7-7e6453d90f40.png align="center")

 In this article, we will learn to parse JSON using **JsonCPP**.
 You can also use other libraries like RapidJSON or nlohmann.
 It becomes quite convenient once you use it.
-But TBH parsing in Javascript is super easy as we just need a single dot (.)/simple methods to access its members or even optional chaining to avoid any further duck ups!
+But TBH parsing in Javascript is super easy as we just need a single dot (.) / \[ \] / simple methods to access its members or even optional chaining to avoid any further duck ups!

 1. Install jsoncpp library